 - One of the benefits you'll often hear about having spiders around is that they'll get rid of all the other bugs you don't want around.
 This makes them friendly (or at least helpful) for humans, but not so much for insects...

 - Spiders in general are not exactly friendly, but at the same time most won't attack you unless you give them a reason to.
 Most spiders, even infamously dangerous ones like the black widow, much prefer to skitter away from humans than bite them on sight.
+(Evolutionary logic: poison is costly, don't waste it on non-prey if possible.)

 - Jumping Spiders are about the size of a dime and have a quartet of Puppy-Dog Eyes framed by four tiny eyes.